-In order to be able to submit a 2018 cost report, a preparer must attend the 2017 or 2018 Cost Report Training Webinar.
+In order to be able to submit a 2019 cost report, a preparer must attend the 2019 Cost Report Training Webinar.
 Preparers without the proper training credit will not be able to access the STAIRS data entry application.

 Purpose of a Cost Report